Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

-If you like this Japanese fried rice recipe, you may also want to try the following related recipes.
+If you like this Japanese garlic fried rice recipe, you may also want to try the following related recipes.

 Fried rice with Chinese sausage.
 Chinese sausage fried rice 臘腸炒飯 is an ideal dish for a quick meal.
-This dish is also a welcome respite from the elaborate cuisine and binge eating during the Chinese New Year.
+This dish is also a welcome respite from elaborate cuisine and binge eating during the Chinese New Year.

 Gyōza is a smaller dumpling encased with finely minced meat and cabbage.
-You may eat it fresh from the pan or dunk it into a sauce comprised of soy sauce, vinegar, and chili oil for the extra flavor.
+You may eat it fresh from the pan or dunk it into a sauce comprised of soy sauce, vinegar, and chili oil for extra flavor.